syafrib/gods_bootcamp03_instructors/course_plan.md

 - Who are the instructors?
 - Objectives
 - Structure of the DS bootcamp
+  - Mix of theory (intuition) and lab
+  - Soft skills --> hard skills
 - Ground Rules:
    - Ask Questions (but first google them)
    - Code convention (Exploratory vs Productionisation)